hayj/DataStructure/README.md

 ShortSortedStack
 ================

 This stack can store objects sorted according to an order.
 The order must be short (1 to 100) and not function of the data bulk.
-For each order, a LinkedList allows a O(1) pop and a O(1) put.
-Each pop return the shortest order (and latest put element).
+For each order, a LinkedList allows a O(1) pop and a O(1) push.
+Each pop return the shortest order (and latest pushed element).

 This data structure is used for example in *fr.hayj.dawglevdist*.